AG2048/ece532-project/README.md

 `data_flowing`: Output to every module.
 If this value is high, the input buffer is sending data to the processing block.
 This is the input buffer's way of telling all other modules that the data is flowing through the pipeline.
 (This acts as `enable` for the processing block, and changes `tvalid` for the AXI-S output interface)

+`output_buffer_is_done`: Input into input buffer.
+If this is high, it means output buffer has finished one full INPUT_HEIGHT of data.
+This is used to tell the input buffer to stop feeding data, and begin accepting new data after `tlast` is first asserted.
+The logic is: after `tlast` is true, we remember that `tlast` was true, and start counting down until all INPUT_HEIGHT data has been outputted.
+Then, we wait until output buffer is done, then we can forget about `tlast`.
+In the mean time, tready always false, and we just keep doing same thing as "padding zeros" until we are ready to output data.
+The other counters will reset at the end of the tlast flushing. (`output_buffer_is_done && counter_after_tlast == 0`)

 ## Output Buffer
 `AXI-S Interface`: AXI streaming interface.